dosbox-staging/dosbox-staging/docs/build-nix.md

-If you are either running in a nixpkgs setup or with NixOS installed inside of another system (using the Chroot method), you may have issues [getting OpenGL working with DOSBox Staging.](https://nixos.wiki/wiki/Nixpkgs_with_OpenGL_on_non-NixOS) This is caused by how Nix handles OpenGL, and can be fixed with Wrappers developed by the community.
+If you are either running in a nixpkgs setup or with NixOS installed inside of another system (using the Chroot method), you may have issues [getting OpenGL working with DOSBox Staging.](https://nixos.wiki/wiki/Nixpkgs_with_OpenGL_on_non-NixOS) This is caused by how Nix handles OpenGL, and can be fixed with wrappers developed by the community.

-Currently, we recommend installing [the nixGL wrapper](https://github.com/guibou/nixGL), as it worked flawlessly with DOSBox Staging.
-After installing the wrapper appropriate to your hardware, run the following command on your terminal to launch your binary:
+Currently, we recommend installing [the nixGL wrapper](https://github.com/guibou/nixGL), as it works flawlessly with DOSBox Staging.
+After installing the wrapper appropriate to your hardware, run the following command in the terminal to launch your binary:

 ### Launching with nixGLDefault (tries to auto-detect your setup)